htm-community/nupic-history-server/README.md

   for j, _ in enumerate(encoding):
     if random() < 0.1:
       encoding[j] = 1
-  # For each compute cycle, save the SP state to Redis for playback later.
+  # Each compute cycle will save the specified snapshots into Redis.
-  sp.compute(encoding, learn=True, save=True)
+  sp.compute(encoding, learn=True)

 # This SP's history can be retrieved later through this id:
-spFacadeId = sp.getId()
+spid = sp.getId()
 ```

 Now this SP's state has been saved for 10 iterations.
 Using the returned ID, we can retrieve it later and walk through each iteration with complete access to the SP's internals.